0

 Is waste electrical and electronics equipment (WEEE) are environmental issues

-waste equipment :According to the Environment Agency, Waste Electrical and equipment (WEEE) is that the fastest growing waste stream within the UK.
+waste electrical and equipment :According to the Environment Agency, Waste Electrical and equipment (WEEE) is that the fastest growing waste stream within the UK.
 The EU WEEE Directive 2012 regulates the management of electrical and waste. it’s applied within the UK by the Waste Electrical and equipment (WEEE) Regulations 2013.
 Schedule 2 of the Regulations provides an inventory of WEEE items.

-Waste equipment (WEEE) classified into 5 categories:
+Waste electrical and equipment (WEEE) classified into 5 categories:

 Temperature exchange equipmentScreens, monitors and equipment containing screens having a surface greater than 100 cm2LampsLarge equipment (minimum one external dimension greater than 50 cm)Small equipment (no external dimension greater than 50 cm)